History of Amelia Island

 View Amelia Island Restaurants »

 Amelia's flat terrain and warm ocean breezes make exploring the island by bike a great way to enjoy the fresh air and take in all the history and natural splendor of this fabulous locale.
-Amelia Island Plantation features approximately seven miles of bicycle trails that will take you to some of Amelia Island Plantation's points of interest such as the Sunken Forest, Aury Island, Drummond Point Park and Walker's Landing.
-Plantation trail maps are available at Amelia's Wheels.
+Omni Amelia Island Resort features approximately seven miles of bicycle trails that will take you to some points of interest such as the Sunken Forest, Aury Island, Drummond Point Park and Walker's Landing.
+Resort trail maps are available at Amelia's Wheels.
 Bike lessons are available for children.

 View Amelia Island Bike Rentals & Pathways »